NikolajBjorner/ShonanArtOfSAT/program.md

 problem can be encoded as partial weighted Max-SAT, and we submitted problem instances to Max-SAT Evaluation 2020.
 In this talk, I will introduce our encoding and report some results.

+## Nina Narodytska

+__Title__: Lemur:  Integrating Large Language Models in Automated Program Verification

+__Abstract:__
+The demonstrated code-understanding capability of LLMs raises the question of whether they can be used for automated program verification, a task that typically demands high-level abstract reasoning about program properties that is challenging for verification tools.
+We propose a general methodology to combine the power of LLMs and automated reasoners for automated program verification.
+We formally describe this methodology as a set of derivation rules and prove its soundness.
+We instantiate the calculus as a sound automated verification procedure, which led to practical improvements on a set of synthetic and competition benchmarks.